chesternomad/master_python/README.md

 # scraper.py
 This python scrape a dynamic website with javascript and sends an email notification once we find the "FAILED" on the website.

+# safe.py
+This python scrapes all text value by name field and write it to a new file